Azure/actions/docs/validations-action-repo.md

 5. Security and vulnerability BOTs should be set up for the repo.
 Dependabot alerts and Dependaobot security updates should be set up in the repository Settings.
 ![image](https://user-images.githubusercontent.com/58769601/123243496-b5199100-d500-11eb-9524-6589e4671ca7.png)

 6. An issue template should be defined to set the default label as need-to-triage.One can follow these [steps](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)  to set up a template.
+Make sure the name of the issue template file is ```bug-report-feature-request.md``` if the template is created using UI or when issue template file is explicitly added.

 7. The repo should have some standard labels defined.
 The following labels should be there :
 <table>